qMRLab/mooc/5 B0 Mapping/1 B0 Inhomogeneities/2-Sources/02-Magnetic susceptibility.md

 When a subject is introduced in the scanner, it interacts with the B0 field and distorts it.
 Therefore, a perfectly homogeneous field in an empty bore will usually have an inhomogeneous B0 field once a patient is introduced.
 This is the reason why active shimming is required when a patient is introduced in the scanner.
 Although these inhomogeneities happen everywhere in the body, stronger field variations occur at the boundaries of strong susceptibility differences such as air (slightly paramagnetic: +) and water/tissue (diamagnetic: -).

 The following figure shows different susceptibility distributions in ppm for a homogeneous cylinder within a larger homogeneous cylinder placed in a homogeneous background (top) and a brain (bottom).
-The corresponding B0 field maps are simulated at 7 T and shown in Fig. 3.
+The corresponding B0 field maps are simulated at 7 T and shown in [](#fig5p3cell).
 In the brain, the B0 field inhomogeneities are dominated by air-tissue boundaries.
 On the right-hand panel, the slow varying spatial variations (also called background field) were removed to show the local field variations.

 :::{figure} #fig5p3cell
 :label: b0Plot3